lanjekarsiddhesh/aws-load-balancer-high-availability/README.md

 A Security Group acts as a stateful, host-level firewall for EC2 instances, allowing you to set explicit rules to control both inbound and outbound network traffic.

 ### 6. Target Group
 A Target Group acts as a routing destination for the load balancer.
 Instead of sending traffic directly to individual servers, the load balancer sends traffic to the target group, which then intelligently distributes the requests across the registered instances.

+## Project Objectives
+- Build highly available web architecture
+- Learn AWS load balancing
+- Configure health checks
+- Distribute traffic across multiple servers
+- Understand fault tolerance concepts
+- Practice production style architecture

 ## Architecture Diagram
 <img width="1221" height="994" alt="image" src="https://github.com/user-attachments/assets/ef8bd118-33ac-4f8f-84ad-b72648c36a89" />